content-left-bg.png

 Leadership Program

-The three strands of the leadership program for students involve the Senior Student process, Captaincy roles and the School Leadership program.
+The three strands of the leadership program for students involve the Senior Student process (badge), Captaincy roles and the broader development of their leadership skills.

 The first step in our Leadership Program is for students to become a Senior Student.
 This position must be earned and carries with it certain expectations and responsibilities.